DaSKITA/tiltify/README.md

 `/experiments` - stores scripts used for fast experimentation

-`/src` - stores the packages "tiltify" which shall be installed and used for experimentation
+`/src` - stores the package "tiltify" which shall be installed and used for experimentation